kpingul/packetsniffer/README.md

 ## Short term goals

 * Create a threat detection service
-	-based on ip addresses and domains
+	- based on ip addresses and domains
-	-checks whether host visisted a suspicious/malicious website -utlize free threat intel feeds and open source API's -scheduling mechanism to update feeds
+	- checks whether host visisted a suspicious/malicious website
+	- utlize free threat intel feeds and open source API's
+	- scheduling mechanism to update feeds

 * Create a UI for pcap file analysis
-	-can be used by incident response and SOC teams to find any suspicious network activies on a workstation.
+	- can be used by incident response and SOC teams to find any suspicious network activies on a workstation.

 ## Further down the road goals... adding more intelligence

 * Configuration to capture traffic based on a set of rules like:
-	-CPU resource spikes and deviatiates from baseline
+	- CPU resource spikes and deviatiates from baseline

 * Firewall integrations to block suspicious communcation paths